gomorpheus/morpheus-docs/administration/policies/policies.rst

 Power Schedules
 ^^^^^^^^^^^^^^^

 Power Schedules set daily times to shutdown and startup instances.
-Power schedule can be created and managed in ``Provisioning -> Automation -> Power Scheduling``
+Power schedule can be created and managed in |LibAutPow|

 ..
 NOTE:: Power Schedule Policies will apply to Instances created in a Group or Cloud after the Policy is enabled, and will not apply to pre-existing Instances.